python/cpython/Doc/library/pathlib.rst

       >>> p.read_text()
       'Text file contents'

+   The file is opened and then closed.
 The optional parameters have the same meaning as in :func:`open`.

    .. versionadded:: 3.5